-Billy had even emptied out Sean’s suitcase, dumping out his underwear, socks, and papers, leaving nothing of obvious value.
+Billy had emptied out Sean’s suitcase, dumping out his underwear, socks, and papers, leaving nothing of obvious value.
 But in that pile was Sean’s most valuable possession: the note that Mrs. Robinson had given him in Seattle, a way out of this mess.

 Outside the window, reflections of flashing blue and red lights were bouncing off the buildings, coming in the direction of the harbor.

 “The siren in my dream!
 Something is happening.”

 Billy’s jacket was lying on the bed.
 As Sean was picking it up he felt something hard in its lining.
 Looking through the pockets, he found, through a hole in one of them, a single key, embossed with the number 11.
 In lieu of shoes, Sean put on all the of socks that Billy hadn’t taken.
 He went out and walked down the street, passing the now-dark Russian Embassy and headed to where the lights were brightest.

 When he got to the road that serviced the harbor he saw several emergency vehicles.
 Medical and police personnel had cordoned off an area around a man who was lying in the roadway.
 Next to the man was a smashed laptop computer.

 The computer was Sean’s—he could see the ADR inventory sticker on its bottom.
 The man was wearing Sean’s jacket.
 He was obviously dead.
 Sean knew that it was Billy.